The Arena (1974 film)

-The Arena (Italian: La rivolta delle gladiatrici, lit.
-"The revolt of the gladiatrices"), also known as Naked Warriors, is a 1974 gladiator exploitation film directed by Steve Carver and starring Margaret Markov and Pam Grier.
+The Arena (La rivolta delle gladiatrici, also known as Naked Warriors) is a 1974 sword-and-sandal film directed by Steve Carver in his feature directorial debut.
+It stars Pam Grier and Margaret Markov as female gladiators in ancient Rome, who have been enslaved and must fight for their freedom.
+This marks the second teaming of Grier and Markov; in 1972 they had starred together in the women-in-prison film Black Mama, White Mama.

-Pam Grier and Margaret Markov portray female gladiators in ancient Rome, who have been enslaved and must fight for their freedom.
-This marks the second teaming of Grier and Markov; in 1972 they had starred together in the women in prison film Black Mama, White Mama.
+A co-production between Roger Corman's New World Pictures and Italian company Rover Film, The Arena was shot on-location in Rome, including at Cinecittà Studios.
+The film's cinematographer, exploitation filmmaker Joe D'Amato, was billed as director (under the alias 'Michael Wortuba') on Italian release prints.

-Joe D'Amato, the film's cinematographer, has stated that he took over direction of the fight scenes in the film.
+The film was released in the United States by New World Pictures on January 15, 1974.

 Plot

 In the ancient Roman town of Brundisium, a group of slave girls are sold to a man named Timarchus, the organizer of the events that take place in the town’s colosseum.
 After a fight breaks out amongst the girls, Timarchus gets the idea of putting the women in the ring to fight to the death.
-The recently captured Mamawi and Bodicia realize they must stick together if they are to survive.
+The recently captured Nubian Mamawi and Gaulic Bodicia realize they must stick together if they are to survive.